Thanksgiving Dinner Showdowns: Stuffing vs. Dressing and More

 Potatoes 101: Whipped vs. Mashed

 Both dishes start out the same, with boiled, steamed, or even baked potatoes that are then tossed with seasonings and processed into a smoother consistency.
 When analyzing a handful of recipes from a few sites, it seems that whipped potatoes are made with a hand mixer, while mashed potatoes are often passed through a ricer, food mill, or crushed with a hand masher.
 However, some believe that motorized mixers and starchy potatoes will cause a gummy consistency.
 Try each method for yourself to see which one your family prefers.
+These things chefs do on Thanksgiving will change your mind about cooking.

 Not many people can imagine a Thanksgiving spread without cranberries.
 Let’s look beyond the cranberry we shimmy out of cans and dig into the differences between other preparations.